John W. Sutherland

-John William Sutherland is professor and Fehsenfeld Family Head of Environmental and Ecological Engineering (EEE) at Purdue University who specialises in the application of sustainability principles to design, manufacturing, and other industrial issues.
+John William Sutherland is Distinguished Professor and Fehsenfeld Family Head of The School Sustainability Engineering and Environmental Engineering (SEE) at Purdue University who specializes in the application of sustainability principles to design, manufacturing, and other industrial issues.

 Biography

 John W. Sutherland was born in Oklahoma City, Oklahoma, United States, to Bill and Polly Sutherland.
 He has a younger brother (Michael) and sister (Nancy).
 His early years were spent in Arvada, Colorado – the family moved to the Chicago area in 1967.
 He is a graduate of Hinsdale Central High School (Hinsdale, Illinois).
 He attended the University of Illinois Urbana-Champaign (UIUC), and received his BS and MS degrees in industrial engineering, and his PhD degree in mechanical engineering in 1980, 1982, and 1987, respectively.
 As a graduate student, his advisor was Richard E. DeVor.

 He married his wife in 1981, they have two daughters.